 The main difference between these cannabinoids is the way the atoms are arranged, and THC’s psychoactive properties The body’s CB1 and CB2 receptors act differently and respond to each cannabinoid in unique ways.

 CB1 receptors are found in the brain, as well as throughout the human body.
 These receptors are what THC mostly interacts with, creating a high, or sense of euphoria.
 CB2 receptors are found mostly in the digestive and immune system in the body and on the neurons of the brain.
-CBD binds to these receptors, creating an overall sense of calm.
+CBD binds to these receptors, supporting an overall sense of calm.
 The physical feeling of wellness without the potential negative side effects of a THC high is the reason CBD has become so popular.

 Full-Spectrum CBD vs CBD Isolate